To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 Fact: Men get osteoporosis, too.
 Women naturally have smaller, thinner bones than men, so they are at higher risk.
 However, 20% of those affected by osteoporosis are men.
-One in every four men and one in every two women over the age of 50 will experience an osteoporosis-related fracture in their lifetime.
+One in every four men and one in every two women older than 50 will experience an osteoporosis-related fracture in their lifetime.

 Osteoporosis is not a natural part of aging.
 Prevention of osteoporosis should begin during your youth and young adult life.
 The opportunity to build strong bones begins then.
 Make these steps a part of your life: a diet rich in calcium and Vitamin D; weight-bearing exercise; a healthy lifestyle with no smoking or excessive alcohol intake; bone density testing and medications for the prevention and treatment of osteoporosis when appropriate.

-Fact: Age is a major risk factor, especially for those over 65.
-But ,those with the following characteristics also are at risk:
+Fact: Age is a major risk factor, especially for those older than 65.
+But, those with the following characteristics also are at risk: